 When I opened my eyes, I was still laying on my bed in my bedroom.
 I lay there for quite a long time trying to understand what had just taken place.
 Was it a dream?
 I thought no, but I had a feeling that I could live forever.
 I got myself up out of the bed, showered, dressed, and then walked into my garden.
 I have not done much with the garden for a long time.
 I released that I was not living for today – I was always thinking of tomorrow, but today would be different.
 I thought that I would cook something special for tea and bake Jeremy his favourite cake.

 Jeremy was my husband.
 We had been together for 25 years.
 He was such a good husband.
 We had two boys – Ben and Gordon.
 They were two different children altogether, both special in their own way.
 I saw my neighbor passing by I walked towards him.
 I wished David good morning, but he just looked at me for a moment and smiled.
 “Good to see you around enjoying your garden.” he replied.
 I smiled back at David and thanked him.
 I had not spoken to the neighbors for a long time.
 I thought they did not want to talk to me.
 I believe they just did not know what to say.
 I think it puts both parties in an awkward situation.
 Now my life is going to change, as I am going to live for today and let tomorrow look after itself.

-All my Books, Will be Signed When you Order Books
+My Books Will be Signed When you Order

 From My Website

 please send me your details